Here’s Why Your Dog’s Breath Is the Worst

 canceropens in a new tab/tumours

-foreign objects up the nose, such as a piece of stick, food or even a lodged foxtail
+foreign objects up the nose, such as a piece of stick, food or even a lodged grass seed

-Diseases of the mouth, infection of gums and teeth, and your ‘basic’ dental disease are also common causes of bad breath in dogs.
+Diseases of the mouth, periodontal (gum) disease, abscesses, trauma or injuries and the following are all common causes of bad breath in dogs.

 ulceration of the tissues of the mouth, which can happen with kidney disease or other trauma